raspberrypilearning/getting-started-scratch/en/step_1.md

 ## Introduction

+<mark>ADD IN TO DIRECT LEARNERS

+ This 'Getting started with Scatch' guide aims to support you working with Scratch on our projects as well as on your own projects.

+If you're new to Scratch, start with our beginner pathway [Look after yourself](https://projects.raspberrypi.org/en/raspberrypi/look-after-yourself){:target="_blank"}.
+The six projects take you through from introductory level to working independently, with support, where required from this Getting started with Scatch guide.

+If you have completed all the projects in the 'Look after yourself' pathway, then move on to the environmentally themed pathway, [Protect our planet](https://projects.raspberrypi.org/en/pathways/protect-our-planet){:target="_blank"}.
+In this pathway, you will harness the power of computing to explore our planet, whilst being introduced to procedures and clones.</mark>

 Scratch is a graphical programming language developed by the Lifelong Kindergarten group at the Massachusetts Institute of Technology.
 In Scratch, you can drag and combine code blocks to make a range of programs, including animations, stories, musical instruments, and games.
 It’s a bit like the programming equivalent of LEGO!

 Scratch is used in many schools as part of the curriculum.
 It is free, and young people can use it at home as well as in clubs.